ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 **VCD definition:**

-- **Routed**: This type of network provides controlled access to machines and networks outsides of the vDC or vDC group through an edge gateway.
+- **Routed**: This type of network provides controlled access to machines and networks outside of the vDC or vDC group through an edge gateway.
 - **Isolated**: This type of network provides a fully isolated environment, accessible only by this organization's vDC or vDC group.

 For a routed network, if your `VDC-FR/US/CA-GRA-XXX-XXX` vDC does not have an Edge Gateway available, you will get this error: